 - Create pedestrian-friendly frontage along Westlake Terrace. - Locate public open space along Westlake Terrace and design this space as an urban plaza. - Buffer the development on this site from noise from the I-270 spur. - Coordinate the frontage along Westlake Terrace to incorporate the design for the future bus rapid transit station and follow the recommendations of the countywide Bicycle Master Plan. - Mark the intersection of Westlake Terrace and the I-270 spur with an architecturally significant corner structure. - Establish individual entrances to residential units or uses along Westlake Terrace and Motor City Drive to activate these streets.

 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process